Yeshiva L'zeirim Tiferes Yaacov

 In 2014, the yeshiva bought the building of the former Swallow Hotel on High West Street, which had previously gone bankrupt and been abandoned due to the competition from the nearby Hilton Hotel.
-They bough it for a fraction of the building's value, and the sale was supported by philanthropists including the Pels and Reichmann families.
+They bought it for a fraction of the building's value, and the sale was supported by philanthropists including the Pels and Reichmann families.
 They received planning permission in 2014 and converted the guest bedrooms into housing for 250 students and staff.
 They then built the main study hall on the site of the former restaurant area, and built teaching rooms and catering and dining areas.
 The main entrance was refurbished with a reclad canopy, brick cladding and small windows, and improved security by building a two-metre iron fence and automatic sliding gate.

-The new building was opened in July 2024, and the inaugaration ceremony was attended by rabbis Shimon Galai and Dovid Cohen from Israel, and a letter written by Meir Zvi Bergman for the occasion was read.
+The new building was opened in July 2024, and the inauguration ceremony was attended by rabbis Shimon Galai and Dovid Cohen from Israel, and a letter written by Meir Zvi Bergman for the occasion was read.
 Zanvil Weinberger performed, and the event was photographed by Shuki Lehrer from Israel.